 Each year during the harvest period, people suffer from CO2 poisoning…

-The CO2 (carbon dioxide, also known as carbonic gas or carbon anhydride) in an hazardous, odorless, colorless gas heavier than the air.
-In the wine growing sector, the CO2 hazard happens essentially while working in vats and in the buildings (cellars), especially in the lower points of the installations because CO2 is heavier than the air, thus it stagnates on the ground…
+CO2 (carbon dioxide, also known as carbonic gas or carbon anhydride) in an hazardous, odorless, and colorless gas that is heavier than air.
+In the wine growing sector, CO2 hazard happens essentially while working in vats and in buildings (cellars), especially in the lower points of the installations because CO2 is heavier than air, thus it stagnates on the ground…

 During the fermentation process, a liter of wine produces 44 liters of CO2.
 This gas comes mainly from the alcoholic fermentation of the wort.
-The process begins once the grape skin splits and the temperature exceed 12°C. The sugar also encounters the yeasts present on the grape skin or in the air and gradually expandes into alcohol.
+The process begins once the grape skin splits and the temperature exceeds 12°C. Sugar also encounters yeasts that are present on the grape skin or in the air and gradually expands into alcohol.

-During the fermentation process, secundary compounds will spread like carbon dioxide, ethanol (alcohol), the glycerols which bring wine its unctiousness, succinic acid, acetic acid which is the vinegar acid and aromatic compounds (the esters) like those from banana or rasberry which are found in young wines (Beaujolais nouveau).
+During the fermentation process, secondary compounds will spread like carbon dioxide, ethanol (alcohol), and glycerols which bring wine its unctiousness, succinic acid, acetic acid which is the vinegar acid and aromatic compounds (the esters) like those from banana or rasberry found in young wines (Beaujolais nouveau).

-Over time and experience the hazards became habits for permanent workers, thus there is a decrease of the vigilance… For temporary workers, the hazard is the lack of knowledge and the ignorance of the fermentation process… The CO2 hazards in some figures:
+Over time and through experience hazards become habits for permanent workers, thus there is a attention decrease… For temporary workers, the hazard is the lack of knowledge and the ignorance of the fermentation process… CO2 hazards in figures: